[10 January 2018] A blog post by Dr. Kelvin Chua

 Frozen brows, misshapen cheeks and skewed noses were common sights.
 Such cases have decreased in numbers over the years.
 All, except for one – the overuse of Botox and fillers.

-I attribute this to one common misconception among many patients.
+I attribute this to one common misconception among many patients who go for Botox in Singapore.
 The belief in getting every single drop of product to maximise the money spent.
 Regretfully, this is where such patients get it wrong.
 Quantity does not equate to results.

 Allow me to explain.